i18next/react-i18next-gitbook/legacy-v9/step-by-step-guide.md

 </p>
 ```

-So you end up with 5 keys in your translation file and your translator has no idea about how this 5 keys relate to each other.
+So you end up with 5 keys in your translation file and your translator has no idea about how these 5 keys relate to each other.
 Further what happens in other languages where the order needs to be changed?!?

 So you won't have luck with this approach.